-Belong aims to deliver good value fixed broadband for the “price sensitive consumer” (yep, that’s the wording they use in their own press kit) so Belong is basically the budget version of Telstra in the same manner that Jetstar is the budget version of their parent company, Qantas.
+Belong aims to deliver good value fixed broadband for the “price sensitive consumer” (yep, that’s the wording they use in their own press kit) so Belong is basically the budget version of Telstra in the same manner that Jetstar is the budget version of Qantas.

-Not only does Belong offer much better value plans than what you can get from Telstra and their ‘premium’ BigPond service but all their plans have a no contract option.
+Not only does Belong offer much better value plans than what you can get from Telstra and their supposedly ‘premium’ service, but all their plans have a no contract option.

 But that’s not what makes this deal special in itself.

-The reason why this deal special is because if you just moved into a new place and need to get your ADSL broadband service connected for the first time or only ever had mobile broadband service at your current place of residence, Belong offers you to best chance I have come across in Australia to get ADSL broadband.
+The reason why this deal special is because if you just moved into a new place and need to get your ADSL broadband service connected for the first time, Belong offers you to best deal available in Australia to get ADSL broadband.